Boris Godunov: Reign

+In his last days, Boris Godunov had promoted Pyotr Basmanov, a young officer of non-noble origin who had served with distinction in the first campaign against the False Dmitry.
+Boris hoped that Basmanov would secure the future of his dynasty.
+However, Basmanov was offended when, after Boris's death, the powerful courtier Semyon Godunov placed his own son-in-law Andrei Telyatevsky 'above' Basmanov in the service registry.
+This caused Basmanov to betray the Godunovs.
+More important was the opposition of detachments of servicemen from the southern towns such as Ryazan and Tula.
+In May 1605, the army at Kromy went over to the side of the False Dmitry, and on 1 June 1605 a revolt in Moscow by supporters of the pretender overthrew Tsar Feodor.
+On June 10, Feodor and his mother, Boris's widow, were killed by agents of the False Dmitry.

+Family

-Boris died after a lengthy illness and a stroke on 13/23 April 1605.
-He left one son, Feodor II, who succeeded him but only ruled Russia for less than a month, until he and Boris' widow were murdered by the enemies of the Godunovs in Moscow on 10/20 June 1605.
+Boris left one son, Feodor II, who succeeded him but only ruled Russia for less than a month, until he and Boris's widow were murdered by the enemies of the Godunovs in Moscow on 10/20 June 1605.
 Boris's first son, Ivan, was born in 1587 and died in 1588.
 His daughter, Xenia, was born in 1582.
 She was engaged to Johann of Schleswig-Holstein, but he died shortly before their planned wedding in October 1602.
 Xenia was given the name "Olga" upon being forced to take monastic vows at the Voskresensky Monastery in Beloozero and her name is inscribed as "the Nun Olga Borisovna" at the crypt of the Godunovs at the Trinity Lavra of St. Sergius where she lived from 1606, when she sojourned there to attend the reburial of her father, until her death in 1622.
 Boris, his wife, and their children are buried together in a mausoleum near the entrance of the Assumption Cathedral at Trinity–St. Sergius Lavra.